 The rise in people successfully managing to work from home during the lockdown months will undoubtedly see more employers offering some increased flexibility with home working going forward.
 If you are planning to work from home on a regular basis and are not blessed with masses of space to dedicate an entire room to the cause, fear not.
 Here are our tips on how you can maximise the space you have to create a productive home office space…

 First off, you will need to decide where you are going to set up your office, which for the majority of us that don’t have an empty box room or garage to transform, will probably be an empty alcove, or a corner of the dining room that we can squeeze a desk into.
-Try and make sure you are away from the hub of the house where there is likely to be chaos and distraction.
-Once you know where you plan to work, you can consider the following elements:

 Get the colour right